Therapy for Narcissistic Abuse & Relational Trauma in Burlington, Calgary, and Virtually Across Canada

 You’ve been consistently told that you are the problem

-You’ve been lied to, gaslighted, or experienced some sort of infidelity (cheating, financial infidelity, betrayal) and now you feel confused and you are doubting yourself
+You’ve been lied to, gaslit, or experienced some sort of infidelity (cheating, financial infidelity, betrayal) and now you feel confused and you are doubting yourself

 You are afraid of bringing up your need because the other person gets defensive or that’s when they decide to bring up another unrelated issue